-With such uncertainty surrounding the market, here are a few questions that every business is asking about its supply chain:
+With the growing customer expectations and changing market dynamics, here are a few questions that every business is asking about its supply chain:

 Even though the Southeast Asian market provides excellent growth potential owing to an unsaturated market, the still-developing economy brings its own set of challenges.
 The different maturity levels of development mean that organizations would need to utilize different supply chain strategies to adhere to the different standards prevalent in the individual markets.

 Such rapid expansion would mean a tremendous market for the logistics sector, but it would also mean the pressure of consumer expectation, increase in competition and lack of customer loyalty.
-With logistics being the key differentiating factor between e-commerce companies, organisations need to focus on strengthening their last mile delivery services.
+With logistics being the key differentiating factor between e-commerce companies, organizations need to focus on strengthening their last-mile delivery services.